Gluten Free Chili Without Tomatoes and Beans

 • 1/2 large red bell pepper, chopped

-• 2 cloves garlic, minced, pressed or shredded
+• 2 cloves garlic, minced, pressed or grated

-• 2 1/4 cups homemade or low-sodium chicken broth
+• 2 1/4 cups homemade or gluten free low-sodium chicken broth

 • 1/3 teaspoon ground cumin